Writing C# Functions

 hypar pull pulls the changes we made in the web interface to our hypar.json configuration file, and hypar init generates new code files from that configuration.
 You are also welcome to run these commands independently — you don't need to copy them from the web every time.

-Let's return to VS Code, and take a closer look.
-If you select hypar.json in the righthand side, you can view the configuration that describes this function.
+Return to VS Code and select the hypar.json file from the explorer.
+This is where you can view the configuration that describes this Function.

 💡

-Advanced users may find it easier to edit hypar.json manually rather than editing the function in the web UI and running hypar pull — it's completely up to you.
+Advanced users may find it easier to edit hypar.json manually rather than editing the function in the web UI and running hypar pull.
 Just remember to use hypar init after any changes to hypar.json to make sure the corresponding C# code gets regenerated.

 Returning to StarterFunction.cs, we can take advantage of our new inputs and outputs.
 We'll edit the first line to add the base area output: